 I felt alone and grieving was a new experience for me.
 I would just cry and call my mom.

 I felt that people did not actually care, but checked in on me because of the social obligation to treat the girl with the dead sister with a little bit more tenderness.
 I am a little more tender than before Savannah dying.
 I was so mad at my friends because they were trying to comfort me, but every word they ever spoke made me so mad at them.
 I did not know why, so I asked my mom.
 My mom once told me, "You are dealing with life issues and loss that adults do not truly experience until their forties, and you are 18 years old."

 The trauma of getting the phone call from my devastated mother is still fresh if I think about it hard enough.
 I needed someone to talk to.
 I had so many thoughts and wanted to talk and not get that damn puppy-dog face when I talk about my sadness.
 Not many people know what is going through my mind.
 Hell, I do not know the majority of the time.

-I started going to therapy at my campus's Counseling and Psychological Services.
+I started going to therapy using my campus's counseling and psychological services.
 I still go, twice a month.
 It is an amazing experience for me.
 We talk about grief, relationships, communication, anxiety, and more.
-I recommend that if you are curious, go to a counseling/therapy session and see what it is like.
+I recommend that if you are curious, go to a counseling or therapy session and see what it is like.
 Yeah, scheduling may be a hassle, but totally worth it.
-Please check out what your campus offers, or talk to your healthcare provider (yikes, I know it sounds scary, but the scariest part is making the appointment, I promise).
-Find someone in your area you can talk to.
+Please check out what your campus offers, or talk to your healthcare provider (Yikes — I know it sounds scary, but the scariest part is making the appointment, I promise).

-I do not know if a higher power exists or anything.
+I do not know if a higher power exists.
 However, I know the universe knew I could handle losing my big sister.
-Savannah knew I would be okay.
+Savannah knew I would be OK.
 She knew I could be strong.
-When I look at my nephew or the amounts of photos in my mom's house, I know Savannah is not really gone; she lives through us.
+When I look at my nephew or the number of photos in my mom's house, I know Savannah is not really gone — she lives through us.
 Savannah is not physically with us, but I refuse to let her die.